FluxML/Torch.jl/README.md

 **Note:**
 * Needs a machine with a CUDA GPU
-  * will need lazy artifacts
+  * will need lazy artifacts function without a GPU

 ## Usage Example